s6lmon/s6lmon.github.io/_posts/2025-10-3-media server insturctions.md

 Uploading your own media is, in my opinion, the most important yet least sexy part of this soup.
 Please follow these steps with care:
 1. Download <a href="https://filezilla-project.org/">filezilla client</a> on your computer
 2. Connect to the server with the following parameters:
-  - Protocol = **SFTP**
-  - Host = **homelab.blowfish-yo.ts.net**
+  - Host = **sftp://homelab.blowfish-yo.ts.net**
   - User = ***your jellyfin username***
   - Password = ***your jellyfin password***
 3. You will now be connected to the server!
 Please note that you are inside my  computer now so be nice and respectful.
-The filesystem is organised very intuitively I think.
-Your computer is on the left panel, mine  is on the right.
-In the directory you want to move your media, please make a folder named your name and drag items from the left panel to the right.
+The filesystem is organised very intuitively, just navigate to the directory you want (shows, movies, music whatever) and drag your files in.
+It should show up soon with the correct metadata automatically.

-The media should regularly refresh in the server and the metadata should autogenerate.

 It might be annoying to use at first but I really think this could turn into something beautiful so if this idea sounds good to you on an ideological level please give it a shot!